 One more “postcardy” viewpoint to hang out, this time on the other side of the river Douro.
 Simply cross the upper deck of Dom Luis I bridge and enjoy the view.
 Porto is such a small city that simply by crossing the river you are in a different municipality.
 The relationship between Vila Nova de Gaia and Porto you could compare with sibling rivalry – always competing with one another, but still being connected.
 My friends from Porto say that the best part of Gaia is the view to Porto.
 Funny hah!

 Buy one of my Urban Sketches from Porto!
-Click on the photo below.
+Click on the photo or click the donate button below.
 Any given support will be used to carry on writing and maintain this website.
-Feel free to ask questions about Porto, drop a comment below.